google-deepmind/mujoco/doc/XMLreference.rst

 :at:`childclass`: :at-val:`string, optional`
-   If this attribute is present, all descendant elements that admit a defaults class will use the class specified here, unless they specify their own class or another body with a childclass attribute is encountered along the chain of nested bodies.
+   If this attribute is present, all descendant elements that admit a defaults class will use the class specified here, unless they specify their own class or another body or frame with a childclass attribute is encountered along the chain of nested bodies and frames.
 Recall :ref:`CDefault`.

 .. _body-mocap: